jkomkov/shopanion/README.md

 - **🎬 MCP-B (Video)**: `mcp_video/` - FastAPI + MiniMax for video generation and animation
 - **⚡ Performance**: Sub-second responses with Redis caching, horizontal scaling

-## 🎬 Demo Flow (3 Minutes)
+## 🎬 Demo Flow (1 Minute)

-1. Open any retailer → Extension detects product → Click "Try it On" → See result in ~2s
+1. Open any retailer → Extension detects product → Click "Try it On" → See result popup in ~2s
-2. Click "Make a Video" → Choose "Turn" → Watch 4-6s animated clip
+2. Download your try-on image or try again with different settings
 3. View recommendations → AI suggests similar items based on your style
-4. **Impact**: "Two MCP services power try-on + video from any site with personalized memory"
+4. **Impact**: "Instant virtual try-on with popup results - no complex workflows needed"

 ## 🛠️ Quick Start